What is a Project Management Office (PMO)? And Do You Need One?

 - Consistent project delivery – according to scope, on time, within budget,

 - Strengthening the comprehension of interproject dependencies and connections.

 - Improved project portfolio management

 As digital transformation and artificial intelligence continue to evolve, the role of the PMO could do so as well.
 Here’s what a PMO should do today, who needs one, and the types available for businesses to use.

 PMO Roles and Responsibilities

-A PMO, whether internal or external, aims to ensure all company policies, procedures, and operations run successfully, on time and budget, uniformly, across the entire organisation.
-According to the Project Management Institute’s (PMI) 2017 Pulse of the Profession, companies that align their organisation-wide PMO to strategy see 38% more projects meet their original goals and business intent than those that didn’t.
+A PMO, whether internal or external, aims to ensure all company policies, procedures, and operations run successfully, on time and budget, uniformly, across the entire organization.
+According to the Project Management Institute’s (PMI) 2017 Pulse of the Profession, companies that align their organization-wide PMO to strategy see 38% more projects meet their original goals and business intent than those that didn’t.
 In addition, they see 33% fewer project failures.

 - Develops the project management process and standards for the entire company.
 This roadmap serves to better enable team members to achieve business goals with each strategic project.

 - Encourages/enforces the use of the standards and processes

 - Reports on financial information